jeschaef/ASDF-Dashboard/README.md

 ### Configure Nginx

-Adapt the [nginx configuration](app/conf/nginx/nginx.conf) to your environment.
-The listening port and the server name have to be set according to your host/domain, that will be pointed to the web service, and the same value as the NGINX_PORT environment variable.
-Otherwise, the port mapping of the docker container can be updated in the [docker-compose](docker-compose.yml) configuration file if the container should listen on a different port than the hosts port.
+Adapt the [nginx configuration template](app/conf/nginx/nginx-template.conf) to your environment.
+To this end, copy it into a file named `nginx.conf`, which is located at [the same folder](app/conf/nginx).
+The listening port and the server name have to be set according to your host/domain, that will be pointed to the web service, and the same value as the NGINX_PORT environment variable (in the `.env`-file).

 ```
 ...